Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

-In this work, we tackle the problem of evaluating realistic spin Hamiltonians for triangular rare-earth systems using DFT+dynamical mean-field theory~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp} treating strongly localized rare-earth 4$f$ states in a quasiatomic (Hubbard-I) approximation~\cite{hubbard_1} to obtain the high-temperature paramagnetic electronic structure, as well as, the 4$f$-shell CF splitting and ground-state Kramers doublet.
+In this work, we tackle the problem of evaluating realistic spin Hamiltonians for triangular rare-earth systems using DFT+dynamical mean-field theory (DMFT)~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp} treating strongly localized rare-earth 4$f$ states in a quasiatomic (Hubbard-I) approximation~\cite{hubbard_1} to obtain the high-temperature paramagnetic electronic structure, as well as, the 4$f$-shell CF splitting and ground-state Kramers doublet.
 Intersite exchange interactions (IEI) are evaluated from the same paramagnetic electronic structure using the force-theorem in Hubbard-I (FT-HI) method~\cite{Pourovskii2016}.
 In contrast to the previous ab initio calculations deriving IEI in triangular rare-earth systems from DFT electronic structure with metallic 4$f$ bands~\cite{Villanova2023}, within our framework the IEI are obtained from realistic self-consistent DFT+HI electronic structure of the target compounds with localized 4$f$ states.
 A significant impact of DFT+DMFT charge-density self-consistency on the electronic structure and CF splitting is well documented~\cite{Pourovskii2007,Bhandary2016,Delange2017}.
 We apply this framework to derive realistic spin Hamiltonians for a representative set of Ce- and Yb- triangular compounds, namely: KCeO$_2$, KCeS$_2$, RbCeO$_2$, and YbZn$_2$GaO$_5$ (YZGO).
 These materials are either experimentally inferred to exhibit conventional magnetic orders (KCeO$_2$~\cite{Bordelon2021} and KCeS$_2$~\cite{Bastien2020,Kulbakov2021}), a putative DSL (YZGO~\cite{Bag2024,wu2025}) or remain to be investigated in detail (RbCeO$_2$, for which no order was found in a preliminary study~\cite{Ortiz2022}, but a full characterization has not been carried out).
 We then study the resulting Hamiltonians through exact diagonalization (ED) calculations~\cite{Weisse2008,wietek2025xdiagexactdiagonalizationquantum}, obtaining numerically exact ground- and low-energy eigenstates resolved by the lattice space group on clusters with sizes up to $36$ spins.
 This, then, allows us to analyze in detail the nature of the magnetic ground-state (GS) spin-spin correlations for each of the considered compounds.
+Previous works have already investigated certain regions of the parameter space for these type of Hamiltonians, through classical Monte Carlo studies~\cite{PhysRevB.94.035107,PhysRevB.97.184413}, ED~\cite{Wu2021} and notably using DMRG~\cite{Zhu2017b,PhysRevB.95.165110,Zhu2018,PhysRevLett.134.196702}.